henrystanley/Quark/intro.md

     :Sym
     :> summon_cthulhu type . clear
     :Atom

-For these simple values, `type` will return a symbol which corresponds with the type of the value.
-For quotes it's a little bit different:

-    :> [ 1 2 3 ] type . clear
+    :> [ 1 8 9 0 ] type . clear
-    [ :Quote :Empty :Num ]
-    :> [ a | 2 3 ] type . clear
-    [ :Quote :Atom :Num ]
-    :> [ 5 :f 'shoggoth' ] type . clear
-    [ :Quote :Empty :Any ]
+    :Quote

-When we call `type` on a quote it returns a quote whose first item is :Quote.
-The second item is the type of the quote's pattern, and the third is the type of the quote's body.
-But what's all this :Any and :Empty business?

-When `type` checks the type of a quote's body or pattern, if the contents are homogeneous it returns that type.
-So, [:a :b :d] would be of type :Sym
-If however, multiple different types are present, like in example 3, it return :Any.
-The type of an empty body or pattern is :Empty.

-There you have it, a simple dynamic type system.
-Because of `type` it's possible to build a typechecking system in Quark.
+Because of `type` it's possible to build a fancier typechecking system in Quark.
-It is also possible to define functions which act differently on different types.
+In the future hopefully the prelude will have one included, but for now you'll have to write your own.

 Something's missing...